yoosofan/prezentprogramo/docs/examples/positions.rst

 we need to make room for it, and that means we have to reposition all the slides that come after.
 That quickly becomes annoying.

-Hovercraft! therefore supports relative positioning where you just give a relative coordinate to the last slide.
+Bildumilo! therefore supports relative positioning where you just give a relative coordinate to the last slide.

 ----